nathanbaudelin/Antman/README.md

 - Run the program by entering these commands:

-    - In order to compress a file, you need to run the the program with this command:
+    - In order to compress a file, you need to run the program with this command:

             ./antman/antman file.txt [1-3]